Oxford Calculators: Latitude of Forms

 The Latitude of Forms is a topic that many of the Oxford Calculators published volumes on.
-Developed by Nicole Orseme, a “Latitude" is an abstract concept of a range that forms may vary inside of.
+Developed by Nicole Oresme, a “Latitude" is an abstract concept of a range that forms may vary inside of.
 Before latitudes were introduced into mechanics, they were used in both medical and philosophical fields.
 Medical authors Galen and Avicenna can be given credit for the origin of the concept.
 “Galen says, for instance, that there is a latitude of health which is divided into three parts, each in turn having some latitude.
 First, there is the latitude of healthy bodies, second the latitude of neither health nor sickness, and third the latitude of sickness.”
 The calculators attempted to measure and explain these changes in latitude concretely and mathematically.
 John Dumbleton discusses latitudes in Part II and Part III of his work the Summa.
 He is critical of earlier philosophers in Part II as he believes latitudes are measurable and quantifiable and later in Part III of the Summa attempts to use latitudes to measure local motion.
 Roger Swineshead defines five latitudes for local motion being: First, the latitude of local motion, Second, the latitude of velocity of local motion, Third, the latitude of slowness of the local motion, Fourth, the latitude of the acquisition of the latitude of local motion, and the Fifth being, the latitude of the loss of the latitude of local motion.
 Each of these latitudes are infinite and are comparable to the velocity, acceleration, and deceleration of the local motion of an object.

+People

 Thomas Bradwardine

 Thomas Bradwardine was born in 1290 in Sussex, England.
 An attending student educated at Balliol College, Oxford, he earned various degrees.
 He was a secular cleric, a scholar, a theologist, a mathematician, and a physicist.
 He became chancellor of the diocese of London and Dean of St Paul's, as well as chaplain and confessor to Edward III.
 During his time at Oxford, he authored many books including: De Geometria Speculativa (printed in Paris, 1530), De Arithmetica Practica (printed in Paris, 1502), and De Proportionibus Velocitatum in Motibus (printed in Paris in 1495).
 Bradwardine furthered the study of using mathematics to explain physical reality.
-Drawing on the work of Robert Grosseteste, Robert Kilwardby and Roger Bacon.
-His work was in direct opposition to William of Ockham.
+Drawing on the work of Robert Grosseteste, Robert Kilwardby and Roger Bacon, his work was in direct opposition to William of Ockham.

 Aristotle suggested that velocity was proportional to force and inversely proportional to resistance, doubling the force would double the velocity but doubling the resistance would halve the velocity (V ∝ F/R).
 Bradwardine objected saying that this is not observed because the velocity does not equal zero when the resistance exceeds the force.
 Instead, he proposed a new theory that, in modern terms, would be written as (V ∝ log F/R), which was widely accepted until the late sixteenth century.